Our President's Message

-We are an active Club with an excellent record of fundraising and programmes and like almost all Rotary clubs we meet weekly over a meal and often with a guest speaker afterwards.
+We are an active Club with an excellent record of fundraising and programmes and like almost all Rotary clubs we meet weekly over a meal and often have a guest speaker.

 We raise thousands of pounds each year to support various charities that address many of today's most critical issues.
 Every penny we raise is donated to charity - nothing is deducted for administrative costs.
 We also volunteer our time and skills to organise projects and events, not only to raise funds but also to do practical things to help young people develop and achieve their ambitions.